 The Module supports only NIST defined curves for use with ECDSA and ECC CDH.
+Refer to the transition tables available at the CMVP Web site (http://csrc.nist.gov/groups/STM/cmvp/

 Category Algorithm Description Key Agreement EC DH Non-compliant (untested) DH scheme using elliptic curve, supporting all NIST defined B, K and P curves.
 Key agreement is a service provided for calling process use, but is not used to establish keys into the Module.
 Key Encryption, Decryption RSA The RSA algorithm may be used by the calling application for encryption or decryption of keys.
 No claim is made for SP 800-56B compliance, and no CSPs are established into or exported out of the module using these services.